 Pica can be because of a compulsive disorder, stress, or boredom.
 If that’s the case, a puzzle feeder or other interactive toys might help keep them occupied.

-6. They Have a Vibrant Coat in Shades of Red
+Their Vibrant Coat Changes Shades of Red

 Besides a Flame Point Siamese’s red-pointed nose, paws, ears, and tail contrasted against their pale white or cream body, there is something else quite remarkable about their coats.
 The red splashes of color can sometimes change in vibrancy.

-7. They Have an Easy Grooming Schedule
+They Have an Easy Grooming Schedule

 Cats love grooming themselves.
 Compared to most creatures in the animal kingdom, their grooming habits are impeccable.
 But that doesn’t mean they don’t sometimes need a little grooming help.